brandon-vo/valorant-stats/README.md

 - [ ] Command to compare two Valorant players stats
 - [ ] Link accounts to a database, rather than a .json file

-This is the first Discord bot that I have ever created
+This is my first Discord bot creation
 Retrieves data from https://tracker.gg/valorant